Guillermo Barros Schelotto receives his MVP award at the 2008 MLS Cup. (Wade Jackson/YCJ Photo)

 Scoring a goal with five minutes remaining in the opening leg of the Eastern Conference semifinal series turned out to be a devastating blow for the Red Bulls, who led 1-0 at the time.
 Had they gotten out of Giants Stadium with a clean sheet, they would have entered today’s encounter a lot more confident and with a different game plan.
 On the flip side, the Dynamo would have had to force the issue early on just to equalize.

 To be successful in the MLS playoffs, particularly in the opening-roun total-goals series, you don’t necessarily have to be a hot goalkeeper, but rather one who leaves the opposition stone cold these games (especially the first legs) are so tight.
-How big was Onstad’s save on John Wolyniec in the 89th minute.at Red Bull Arena in a 1-1 tie.
+How big was Onstad’s save on John Wolyniec in the 89th minute.at Red Bull Arena.